Loading figure…

 Meeks has voted in favor of various free trade agreements and has supported measures to assist workers affected by globalization.
 His voting record indicates a mixed stance on trade issues, rated 40% by CATO.

-Position extraction pending on 5 issues: Taxes, Education, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 7 issues: Taxes, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns, Religion & Public Life, Disaster Response.

 Referred to the House Committee on Energy and Commerce.

-Why: Cosponsoring the Maternal Health Pandemic Response Act directly supports expanding healthcare access, particularly for maternal health, aligning closely with the stated position.
+Why: Cosponsoring the Maternal Health Pandemic Response Act directly advances the stated position by promoting expanded access to healthcare services.

 Referred to the House Committee on Foreign Affairs.

-Why: Cosponsoring the Protecting Human Rights and Public Health in Foreign Assistance Act directly supports the stated position by promoting U.S. assistance aimed at human rights and public health in developing nations.
+Why: Cosponsoring the act directly supports the stated position by promoting human rights and public health through diplomatic engagement and international cooperation.

 View source →Apr 23, 2026 · Congress.gov